gumaerc-testorg/21g.030-spring-2015/content/pages/syllabus.md

 This subject is an introduction to various forms of culture in East Asia (focusing on China, Japan and Korea), including both traditional and contemporary examples.
 Critically examines the shared cultural elements that are widely considered to constitute "East Asian culture," and also the diversity within East Asia, historically and today.
 Examples include religious and philosophical beliefs (Confucianism and Buddhism), literature, art, food, architecture, and popular culture.
 The study of gender will be an integral part of this subject.
 The influence and presence of Asian cultural expressions in the U.S. are also considered.

 This 12-unit class is suitable for students of all levels, and requires no Asian language background nor any other prerequisites.
 The course is taught in English.
-MIT students who wish to fulfill the preparation requirement for the [MISTI-Singapore program](http://misti.mit.edu/student-programs/location/singapore) may do their final project on Singapore.
+MIT students who wish to fulfill the preparation requirement for the {{% resource_link "8bf4c10e-25dd-44ff-b769-90ff6d641288" "MISTI-Singapore program" %}} may do their final project on Singapore.
 MIT students with a minor in Chinese may take the 13-unit version, 21G.193, which requires a project with research in Chinese.

-The course includes a required field trip to the [Museum of Fine Arts](http://www.mfa.org/) and an optional trip to the [Peabody Essex Museum](http://www.pem.org/visit/yin_yu_tang).
+The course includes a required field trip to the {{% resource_link "b918abd0-5203-4476-a470-7f9c29cd4015" "Museum of Fine Arts" %}} and an optional trip to the {{% resource_link "38bbbdd7-364c-4abe-ad15-acc80774edbd" "Peabody Essex Museum" %}}.

 Intended Learning Outcomes
 --------------------------